cozy/cozy-banks/docs/dev.md

 * Team "Cozy Cloud"
 * Signing certificate : use a personal certificate belonging to the Cozy team (can be created when you have no matching certificate in the menu > Add an account).

-When deploying, Fastlane manages the certificate and may change it.

 The certificate with its password is stored in the shared password store.

 - `cozy-banks/xcode-signing-certificate-password` : the password